Delivery Management: The Complete Guide

 The last mile is the most expensive in the supply chain.
 In fact, it is estimated that of the total cost of shipping a product, the last mile comprises a whopping 53% of the total.
 That alone makes delivery management a critical component of a retail or dedicated delivery service.
 With such costs involved, it is critical to the survival of a business that delivery is as efficient and effective as possible.
 Ensuring that goods are delivered without any hiccups and with the least cost, whilst maintaining high standards of customer satisfaction is no easy task.

-That is why delivery management is so important.
 Last mile carrier tracking is a great way to improve the overall delivery experience.

-Top 5 delivery management softwares
+Top 5 delivery management software

 As the name suggests, delivery management software is a technical solution that automates, manages and solves many of the challenges associated with last mile delivery.